AnkitaNalawade88/SpringBootCreditCardProcessing/README.md

 2. Run Maven install
 3. Once the maven build is successful, run the java class (SpringBootCreditCardProcessing.java) -> Right click, run as java application.
 This is the main class of the project.
-4. Attached one file named(StepsWithScreenshots.xl), refer the same and follow instructions as per the screenshots, and run the code.
+4. Attached one file named(StepsWithScreenshot.doc), refer the same and follow instructions as per the screenshots, and run the code.